treehouses/treehouses.github.io/pages/vi/github-issues.md

 ![New Issue 2](images/fs6-issue.png)

 Issues are written in Markdown format.
 You can preview your issue by clicking `Preview`.
-Once you are happy with how it looks, click `Submit` to submit your new issue.
+Once you are happy with how it looks, click `Submit new issue` to submit your new issue.

 _**IMPORTANT NOTE:**_ Issues are _not required_ to be approved _before_ a Pull Request is submitted for the respective fix; however, we do suggest that you wait until someone from the System Team confirms/approves the change that your issue addresses BEFORE you begin work on the fix.